-For me, I started to get into songwriting about a year into playing guitar, so naturally, I started singing and playing guitar at the same time.
+For me, I started to get into songwriting about a year into playing guitar, so naturally, I wanted to learn how to sing and play guitar at the same time.

-Now, most people don't really associate singing and playing guitar at the same time with being a multi-instrumentalist, but the voice is definitely another instrument, and I probably wouldn't have taken that next step had my guitar playing not lead me to the natural next step.
+Now, most people don't really associate singing and playing guitar at the same time with being a multi-instrumentalist, but the voice is definitely another instrument, and I probably wouldn't have taken that next step had my guitar playing not lead me to it naturally.

 While I spent years only singing and playing guitar and harmonica, one day, I simply became interested in the ukulele purely because I had heard that you can go from guitar to ukulele fairly easily.

 Of course, once I jumped from one stringed instrument to another, I kept going.
 The bass guitar is essentially just the four low strings of a regular electric or acoustic guitar.
 The mandolin has those same four strings except they're flipped upside down.
 The violin is the same as the mandolin except there are no frets and you use a bow.

 At the end of the day, for me, learning how to get good at guitar was the key for even getting started with five other instruments — the voice, the harmonica, the bass, the mandolin and the violin.